Part 1: The Injury and the Denial – “I’ll Be Fine, Right?”

 “This isn’t going away on its own.”

-That realization—quiet, humbling, necessary—is the beginning of the healing process.
+That realization — quiet, humbling, and necessary — is often the beginning of the healing process.

 Ready to Start Your Wellness Journey?